prp1277/my-gatsby-site/README.md

 ### Layouts

-* index.js is the only one so far
+* index.js - the main index page for the site

 ### Pages